 All the material for my project can be found on here.

 The future development of my coding skills and my creative coding practise requires more integration between coding languages and aptitudes.
 I want to be able to use effectively and efficiently APIs and get more sophisticated when it comes to software application design.
-I also wish to get more experienced with Apple frameworks and audio-unit plugins and start creating software synthesisers.
-Furthermore, I wish to combine all the skills acquired such as solid C++ & Swift coding and combining in turn developing audio software applications and possibly get more experienced in Juce framework environment and blend audio coding with advanced user interface.
+I also wish to get more experienced with audio frameworks and audio-unit plugins and start creating software synthesisers.
+Furthermore, I wish to combine all the skills acquired such as solid C++ in turn developing audio software applications and get more experienced in Juce framework environment and blend audio coding with advanced user interface.
 Lastly, I want to continue developing my computational artistic skills by practising and always discovering new technologies.